valboz/VBMicrolensing/docs/python/Parallax.md

 ## JD vs HJD

 When we include parallax, it is important to clarify whether the input time specifications are in JD or HJD.
-By default, VBMicrolensing assumes that times are given in HJD.
-However, if you want to calculate a light curve with JD on your horizontal axis, you should just set `VBM.t_in_HJD = False` before the execution of the light curve function.
+By default, VBMicrolensing assumes that times are given in $HJD' = HJD - 2450000$.
+However, if you want to calculate a light curve with JD' on your horizontal axis, you should just set `VBM.t_in_HJD = False` before the execution of the light curve function.
 All conversions are made by VBMicrolensing internally.

 ## Implementation of parallax calculations